Quitman, Georgia

 Quitman is a city in and the county seat of Brooks County, Georgia, United States.
-The population was 3,850 at the 2010 census.
+The population was 4,064 in 2020.
 The Quitman Historic District is listed on the National Register of Historic Places.

-Quitman was a home of James Pierpont, author of the song "Jingle Bells" (1857), and uncle of American financier J.P.
+Quitman was the home of James Pierpont, author of the song "Jingle Bells" (1857), and uncle of American financier J.P.
 Morgan.
-Pierpont was organist for the First Presbyterian Church.
+Pierpont was an organist for the First Presbyterian Church.
+James' daughter, Lillie, was Quitman's first librarian in 1880.

 A local Quitman ordinance prohibits chickens from crossing the road.

-It is called the "Camellia City", as the tree grows in profusion around the area.
+It is called "Camellia City", as the tree grows in profusion around the area.

 History

-Quitman was designated county seat of newly formed Brooks County in 1858.
+Quitman was designated the county seat of the newly formed Brooks County in 1858.
 It was incorporated as a town in 1859 and as a city in 1904.
 As the county seat, it was the center of trading in the county, which was devoted to cotton plantations before and after the American Civil War.
 The community was named for John A. Quitman, a hero of the Mexican–American War.